-Liesl Gerntholtz is the executive director of the women's rights division.
+Liesl Gerntholtz is the Acting Deputy Executive Director for Program at Human Rights Watch.
 She is an expert on women's rights in Africa and has worked and written extensively on violence against women and HIV/AIDS in Southern Africa.
 Her work at Human Rights Watch has included documenting access to safe and legal abortion in Ireland and sexual and gender-based violence in Haiti in the aftermath of the earthquake.

 Before joining Human Rights Watch, Liesl worked for some of the key constitutional institutions promoting human rights and democracy in a post-apartheid South Africa, including the South African Human Rights Commission and the Commission on Gender Equality.
 A lawyer by training, she was involved in high-profile, strategic human rights litigation to promote women and children's rights, including a case that changed the definition of rape in South Africa.